GoranTopic/slavery-js/README.md

 slavery-js
 =======
-#### A simple lib to make manage multiple processes on nodejs.
-It makes horizontal scaling easy on multiple machines.
+#### A simple lib to manage multiple processes on nodejs.
+It makes horizontal scaling easy on multiple machines over HTTP traffic.

 ## Installation
 ```